MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Related Works

-\textbf{Prompt Fusion.} Apart from model adaptation, prompts can also be used to fuse separately pretrained \textit{unimodal models} for multimodal tasks.
+Apart from model adaptation, prompting can also fuse separately pre-trained \textit{unimodal models} for multimodal tasks.
 Frozen~\cite{tsimpoukelli2021multimodal} first introduced a method where the visual representation is mapped as a few input tokens to query frozen language models (LMs).
 PromptFuse and BlindPrompt~\cite{liang2022modular} improved upon this by introducing tunable prompts to the LM for cross-modal alignment.
 PICa~\cite{yang2022empirical} translates images into discrete text captions to prompt frozen LMs.
 These methods treat tokens from different modalities independently and lack explicit cross-modal interaction.
 Recently, PMF~\cite{li2023efficient} introduced an interactive prompt fusion method for the vision and text modalities, building on the strong assumption that both encoders are white-box and have the same Transformer architecture.
-In this paper, we investigate how to adaptively interact with two or more modalities with minimal assumptions about the model architecture.

-\textbf{MoE in Transformers.} MoE is a computationally efficient technique to scale up models, including Transformers~\cite{lepikhin2020gshard,riquelme2021scaling,mustafa2022multimodal,fedus2022switch}.
-The fundamental approach involves inserting MoE layers, usually composed of multiple feed-forward networks (FFNs) acting as experts, into the standard Transformer architecture.
-A router is learned to route each token embedding to the most suitable expert(s) for reducing computational overhead~\cite{qin2021learning,riquelme2021scaling,shazeer2017outrageously}.
-In this paper, we do not focus on reducing computational cost; instead, we introduce the MoE design into prompt fusion to scale up its adaptiveness and expressiveness.
+CoPL~\cite{zhao2024copl} targets audio-visual tasks and proposes collaborative prompts for efficient fusion. \rb{Nearly all of these methods are extensions of the standard prompt tuning paradigm, and as such, they inherit its inherent limitations in scalability.
+Our work presents the first systematic analysis aimed at resolving this issue, identifying a lack of adaptivity and expressiveness in the fusion mechanism as the key bottleneck.
+In addressing these challenges, our proposed design not only enhances performance but also offers superior modularity, making it compatible with heterogeneous and black-box backbone architectures.}